 What Is Brining?

 Brining is a cheffy term for immersing the turkey in a saline solution.
 The idea is that the salt water gets into the cells in the meat and stays there during the cooking process, resulting in juicier meat.
-Brines can also be flavored to infuse additional flavors into the turkey.
+As a professional chef, I’d often brine meats to infuse extra flavor.
 Brining, however, is challenging because you have to have a large enough container and room in your fridge to hold the turkey at the proper temperature (the FDA says your fridge should be under 40 degrees F).

 You can also easily over-brine a turkey, resulting in salty, spongy meat.
 Nobody wants that.